johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 “Avoid boring people, Avoid Boring you” James Watson

-Someone asked Watson (or Deepmind) what the purpose/meaning of life is, it replied “To live forever”
+Someone asked Watson (or Deep-mind) what the purpose/meaning of life is, it replied “To live forever”
 Gene-level - immortality is the only goal
 Human Instinct - gut reactions about avoiding death